magnetsystems/r2m-plugin-ios/README.md

 And re-run the test (Run->Test or Command+U).
 The test is now successful.

 Congratulations!
 You created the Google Distance controller using Rest2Mobile!
 You can now create your own controller for any REST API that you want.

+## Uninstall

+For v1.1.2+, run `rm -r ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/R2M.xcplugin/`
+For earlier versions, run `rm -r ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/Magnet.xcplugin/`

 ## License